Paragliding training videos

 Launching with too much or too little brake from a mountain site – New pilots need to kite as much as possible in order to be able to fly "blind".
 That is, to be able to control their glider and know its location without looking at.
 When a pilot's brain gets overloaded (as here) he tends to make more mistakes.
 Anapra Mesa is a good place to make these kinds of mistakes while learning how to ridge soar.

 The good, the bad, and the ugly – PG and HG Launches from Pico in Roldanillo, Colombia.
-My flying buddy and I just sat on the ground and wondered who would crash and who would make it away from launch?
+My flying buddy and I just sat on the ground and wondered who would crash and who would make it away from launch.

-C. Accidents
+C. Mishaps

 Near accident – Poor launch and kiting skills nearly sends this pilot into the trees.
 What was he doing in Valle de Bravo?
 Why do so many instructors allow people who are hardly a P2 to fly this very thermic site which is, often enough, deadly?
 Where do new pilots get the "twitch launch"?
 "Jerk your wing around and up she goes!"
-Maybe...
+It all boils down to a lack of good training.

 Yo-Yo ride – Why pilots need to be careful and launch in the proper conditions – it can be a yo-yo ride.